-In July 2014, Aspen Group issued 1,750,000 shares of common stock to Alpha Capital Anstalt, or Alpha, a 5% shareholder, in consideration for its waiving certain price protection rights held by it and for providing legal counsel of Aspen Group with a proxy to vote Alpha's shares in favor of Proposal 2.
-Additionally, on July 29, 2014, Sophrosyne Capital, LLC, a 5% shareholder, invested \$380,000 in Aspen Group's private placement on terms identical to other investors in the offering.
+In July 2014, Aspen Group issued 1,750,000 shares of common stock to Alpha Capital Anstalt, or Alpha, a then 5% shareholder, in consideration for its waiving certain price protection rights held by it and for providing legal counsel of Aspen Group with a proxy to vote Alpha's shares in favor increasing Aspen Group's authorized capital at the fiscal 2015 annual shareholders meeting.
+Additionally, on July 29, 2014 and September 4, 2014, Sophrosyne Capital LLC, then a 5% shareholder, invested \$380,000 and \$375,000, respectively, in Aspen Group's private placement on terms identical to other investors in the offering.